Audioslave (album): Commercial

 The album entered the Billboard 200 chart at position number seven, after selling 162,000 copies in its first week.
 It was certified gold by the RIAA less than a month after its release, and by 2006 had achieved triple-platinum status.

 It is the most successful Audioslave album to date, having sold more than three million copies in the United States alone.
 The singles "Cochise", "Like a Stone", "Show Me How to Live", and "I Am the Highway" all reached the top ten of Billboards Modern Rock Tracks chart, with "Like a Stone" reaching number one, and those four, plus "What You Are", reached the top ten of the Mainstream Rock chart, with "Like a Stone" again reaching the top spot.

 Track listing

 DualDisc version

 The album was included among a group of 15 DualDisc releases that were test-marketed in two cities: Boston and Seattle.
 The DualDisc has the standard album on one side and bonus material on the other side.
-The DVD side of the Audioslave DualDisc featured the entire album in higher resolution 48kHz sound, as well as some videos.
+The DVD side of the Audioslave DualDisc featured the entire album in higher resolution 48 kHz sound, as well as some videos.
 The higher resolution DVD side of this disc has been called a demonstration-quality audiophile release.